6,000 feet above sea leval

 Belted Galloway Cattle

 The Belted Galloways’ heritage has conditioned them to survive in harsh climates.
 Belted Galloway Beef has been shown in a research study conducted at the University of Guelph, Ontario Canada, to have a total fat content of about 2%, an extremely low percentage.
 The same study showed that the Belted Galloway Beef tested, only contained about 1% saturated fat.
 In addition, it showed that Belted Galloway beef had the same fat content as chicken and fish, so fits in well with a healthy diet.
-Belted Galloway beef is exceptionally tender, fine textured, well marbled, full of flavour, juicy and are the winners of the 2003 Sydney Royal Show "Beef Taste Test".
+Belted Galloway beef is exceptionally tender, fine textured, well marbled, full of flavour, juicy and the winners of the 2003 Sydney Royal Show "Beef Taste Test".

-Winter warmth is provided by a double coat of hair (woolie under coat shed in the summer), instead of the layer of backfat most breeds require.
+Winter warmth is provided by a double coat of hair (woolie under coat shed in the summer), instead of the thick layer of backfat most breeds require.
 With their double hair coat, Belties need less feed than other breeds to maintain their body heat in winter.
-Another bonus provided by the double hair coat is that it is able to shed water.
+Another bonus provided by the double hair coat is, it is able to shed water.
 Even in very cold weather, the rain hardly penetrates their coat.
 From summer heat, to winter cold, Belties can thrive all year long with minimal shelter.

 Belted Galloways tend to be very docile, which means they’re easy to handle and care for.
 They exhibit terrific foraging ability.
 A Danish study found that compared to other breeds, the Galloway consumed many more different types of flora.
 Since they eat flora passed over by other cattle breeds, they can flourish even with less than ideal conditions.